SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 **Practical Considerations:**

 There's a few things to note here on how to actually implement a lookup table method like this.
-The first is that looking at the example tones above, they're square, blocky, and not very similar to the underlying sine wave; here it's intentional for ullustrative purposes, but that's not what you want if you're trying to generate an actual sine-like output.
+The first is that looking at the example tones above, they're square, blocky, and not very similar to the underlying sine wave; here it's intentional for illustrative purposes, but that's not what you want if you're trying to generate an actual sine-like output.

 Using the fixed-value variable-time approach will scale to be as good as your DAC resolution allows, and you'll only have to worry about running updates too quickly.
 Using a fixed-time update is more flexible in terms of tuning, where the natural way to improve signal quality is to increase the update rate.